foliovision/fv-wordpress-flowplayer/readme.txt

 = I would like to localize the play again button. =

 Currently there is no support for other languages.
-Some localizations for Flowplayer exists, but there is no official support from flowplayer.org.

 = Where can I change the default directory for videos? =